 4. Review Your Mortgage And Loan Options

-Depending on the age of your manufactured home, and whether it is permanently attached to the land, you may have several options for financing its purchase.
+Depending on the age of your manufactured home and whether it is permanently attached to the land, you may have several options for financing its purchase.
 The loans available to you will depend on your credit score and your amount of monthly debt.
-Lenders will also look at these factors when determining the interest rate they’ll charge you.
-Make sure to shop around for the best deal, and remember, not all lenders will originate mortgages for manufactured homes.

 5. Apply For A Loan

-To start the loan application process, you’ll first fill out an application that will ask for your basic personal and financial information.
+To start the loan approval process, you’ll first fill out an application that’ll ask for your basic personal and financial information.
 Your lender’s underwriting team will review your application and finances to determine the mortgage you can afford.
-Underwriters will also review your credit reports and credit score before approving you for a mortgage and assigning an interest rate to your loan.

 Is Getting An FHA Manufactured Home Loan A Good Idea?

 Taking out a Manufactured Home Loan has its pluses and minuses.
-On the positive side, they offer lower down payment requirements, more lenient credit score qualifications, potentially lower interest rates and the opportunity for individuals with limited financial resources or lower credit scores to become homeowners.
+On the positive side, they offer lower down payment requirements, more lenient credit score qualifications, potentially lower interest rates, and the opportunity for individuals with limited financial resources or lower credit scores to become homeowners.

 Negatives include the requirement to pay a mortgage insurance premium, and there may be limitations on the types of manufactured homes that qualify for FHA financing.
+But ultimately, determining if an FHA mortgage is right for you will depend on your personal situation.

 The Bottom Line

-Owning a manufactured home – and taking out an FHA Manufactured Home Loan – isn’t for everyone.
+Owning a manufactured home – and taking out an FHA manufactured home loan – isn’t for everyone.
 But if you have lower credit and are looking for a different way of living, it’s something you might want to consider.